dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 - Scrollbars are seemingly hardcoded so I couldn't CSS-style them
 - Buttons in Customise are hardcoded, it seems, so cannot be themed, otherwise I would've made them look like Firefox buttons
 - This is in no way meant to be taken as an insult to the work done on Firefox's code, nor those maintaining Firefox
+- This was tested with Adwaita as the GTK theme